Thesis & Dissertation Writing Camps

-- The timing of this one-week-long camp depends heavily on the academic calendar, and will either be held the full week between the end of the fall semester and Christmas or the full week between New Years and the beginning of the spring semester.
+- The timing of this one-week-long camp depends heavily on the academic calendar, and, when possible, will either be held the full week between the end of the fall semester and Christmas or the full week between New Years and the beginning of the spring semester.

 - Spring Writing Camps

 - This one-week-long camp is held during Spring Break.

 While each Writing Camp is slightly different, we usually establish some variation of the following general structure:

 - The Welcome Session is where we introduce you to the camp structure, the facilitators, and all the other participants.
 We like to give each participant a moment to introduce themselves and their research so that everyone can get an idea of the wide variety of incredible research that is happening around them.
 We often include a motivational talk to encourage writers who may feel like they are stuck in a rut or that completing their thesis or dissertation is an impossible task.

 - To help facilitate online and hybrid camps, we maintain a course shell in Canvas where we house resources and recordings of sessions and encourage participant interaction.
 We also use this course to divide participants into individual writing groups (see below).

 - We believe that interaction with your fellow writers is important, so we divide participants into groups of five to ten writers and schedule check-in meetings at least a couple of times a week, usually first thing in the morning to make sure everyone is awake and ready to write.
 In these check in meetings, we'll celebrate successes, talk about hurdles we're encountering in the writing process, and share tips and tricks for increasing your productivity.